 Psychologist Frank Barron, an early pioneer of research on creativity, conducted a landmark study of creative people including: – writers, artists, designers, scientists and entrepreneurs.
 He found the common personality traits were –

 - Openness to exploring one’s internal world

 - A preference for working with complexity and ambiguity

 - An unusually high tolerance for disorder and chaos

 Creativity researcher Mihaly Csikszentmihaly defines creative people as those who discover problems, compared to the majority of people, who solve the problems that have already been discovered by creative people.
 His research finds that the most creative people start with only a general, and sometimes vague, sense of a problem or an idea, and then create something new in response to it.
 He uses visual artists as an example, explaining that the most creative artists start with only a general sense of what they want to explore through a particular piece of artwork, and then allow the work to emerge in the flow of action, while they have their hands in the medium.

 Where are YOU on your creative journey?
 Can you tell?
 Is there something new you want to explore but you’re not sure what or how?
 If so, I have some suggestions for you:

 Start to make notes in your journal, doodle, dance, play a musical instrument.
 Starting at some place, any place, is better than not starting at all.

-Care for yourself through your diet, exercise, rest and time out to replenish your creative well and dream big.
-It all helps to unlock your creative process and get you moving down the path of creative satisfaction.
+Care for yourself through your diet, exercise, rest and taking “time out” to replenish your creative well.
+This kind of self-care helps to unlock your creative process and it gives you the energy to work on your creative projects.

 Try meditation – allowing yourself to be taken on a journey through a guided meditation can be a great way of releasing unhelpful thoughts and making way for new ideas.
 You can try the exercises in my book Creative Visualization (at this link) and you can try listening to guided meditations on YouTube.